ENG-stiens/ENG-stiens-soen341projectF2023/README.md

 3. Broker:

-As a broker, I need to sumbit offers for buying properties on behalf of my clients
+As a broker, I need to sumbit offers for buying properties on behalf of my clients so that I can also track the status of the offers.
+Through the website, I want to also request a property visit for my clients.
+When I present a property, I want to review and manage the offers made by the homebuyers.

 4. System adminstartor: